Do you think you, or a loved one, are experiencing an addiction? If you have answered “yes” to these questions, then Addiction Advocates can help you.

 They are also able to provide you with prescription medication, which acts as a sedative, if required in order to alleviate the worst of your symptoms.

-Detox is the most demanding part of your treatment and upon its completion you will be ready for the next step of your treatment programme.
+An alcohol and drug detox is the most demanding part of your treatment and upon its completion you will be ready for the next step of your treatment programme.

 Therapies and Aftercare

 Your therapies will be split between individual and group sessions.

 Individual sessions will allow you to sit with a professional and dissect the reasons behind your addiction developing.

 Underlying mental health conditions are very common amongst those suffering with an addiction and if we identify you with suffering from one of these conditions, such as depression or anxiety, we’ll perform a dual diagnosis alongside addiction and treat you accordingly.